Pabst Blue Ribbon: In popular culture

 In the 1986 David Lynch film Blue Velvet, the character Frank Booth asks main character Jeffrey Beaumont for his favorite beer.
 Beaumont answers by saying Heineken, to which Booth gets infuriated; shouting "Pabst Blue Ribbon" at him.

+In 1987, the Untamed Youth, a popular garage rock band from Columbia, Missouri recorded "Pabst Blue Ribbon", a surf instrumental written by the band's guitarist, Deke Dickerson.
+When this song was performed live, members of the band would spray the crowd with PBR cans.

+In The Accountant, 2001 Short Film (2002 Oscar Winner), the Accountant shows a marked preference for PBR - he is willing to drink green bottled beer, but when he sends out for beer it is PBR he asks for.

-In the Route of All Evil episode of Futurama, a parody called Pabst Blue Robot is mentioned by Bender as his favorite beer.
+In the "Route of All Evil" episode of Futurama, a parody called Pabst Blue Robot is mentioned by Bender as his favorite beer.

-Pabst Blue Ribbon is sometimes featured (in a negative context) in the popular TV show South Park.
+Pabst Blue Ribbon is sometimes featured (in a negative context) in the TV show South Park.

 In Marvel Comics "Savage Avengers", there are a number of in jokes attributed to Wolverine, who describes himself to Conan the Barbarian as "Logan ... of Pabst".
 Conan, being a time displaced warrior, takes Logan (and his love of Pabst beer) literally and refers to Wolverine and Pabst in the same context.
 For example, in issue #2 of "Savage Avengers" Wolverine faints from blood loss as the heroes face off against a large group of enemies.
-Trying to awaken and inspire his friend, Conan picks up Wolverine and shakes him, yelling for the mutant super hero to wake up, "..for Pabst!", presumably to upkeep the honour of Pabst.
+Trying to awaken and inspire his friend, Conan picks up Wolverine and shakes him, yelling for the mutant superhero to wake up, "..for Pabst!", presumably to upkeep the honour of Pabst.

+In the lyrics of the 2009 Zack Brown song "Toes", PBR is mentioned in the last verse: